 Oh, and check outh this super fun article about the best kinds of cheeses for making grilled cheese sandwiches!

 That’s not all though!
-Dill Pickle Grilled Cheese Sandwiches get an extra little dose of dill yumminess because the outsides of the bread is spread with garlic parmesan dill butter!
+Dill Pickle Grilled Cheese Sandwiches get an extra little dose of dill yumminess because the outsides of the bread are spread with garlic parmesan dill butter!
 It’s divine!
 It would be every bit as amazing slathered on bread and toasted under the broiler.
-It’s a must have element of this sandwich though!
+It’s a must-have element of this sandwich though!
 It’s crispy and savory and buttery and so perfect!

 Can we talk about me missing National Grilled Cheese Day for just a minute?
-I’m a dairy farmer’s wife and a food blogger so any day that celebrates dairy products make me happy!
-Let’s face it, an ooey gooey Dill Pickle Grilled Cheese Sandwich will make even the grumpiest person happy!
+I’m a dairy farmer’s wife and a food blogger so any day that celebrates dairy products makes me happy!
+Let’s face it, an ooey-gooey Dill Pickle Grilled Cheese Sandwich will make even the grumpiest person happy!

-We’ve been so busy producing milk to make cheese we’ve hardly had time for anything else and that’s my excuse for missing such and important day!
+We’ve been so busy producing milk to make cheese we’ve hardly had time for anything else and that’s my excuse for missing such an important day!

 Today I thought I’d share just a little bit about what’s happening on the farm lately.